By Ed Staskus

 “All you have to do is wear it walking to your table,” the front of the room man said when I gave him an unhappy look.
 “Once you’re in your seat you can take it off and your server will bring it back to me.”

 We ordered a bottle of expensive wine and stepped over to the nearest window to take in the vaunted view.
-There wasn’t any view, however.
+There wasn’t any panorama, however.
 All we saw was the inky sky above us and thick gray clouds below us, down ten-or-so floors.
 There wasn’t a gap in them for us to see any part of the world.
 We ate and drank.
 Jeff did most of the talking.
-He wasn’t interested in anything I had to say, although he was polite about it.
+He wasn’t interested in anything I had to say, although he was ladylike about it.

 I woke up in the middle of the night with an upset stomach.
 The booze at Windows on the World had been good, the dinner better, and dessert even better, but something wasn’t agreeing with me.
 It might have been something greasy I grazed on at the trade show.
 I dressed and went downstairs, where I drank a ginger ale.
 I went for a walk.
 It was big-city lukewarm dark.
 The streets smelled bad, but I felt better.
 I walked down to the waterline on Liberty St., ending up at Pumphouse Park.

 It wasn’t listed in my New York City Parks Department guidebook.
 It was just there, next to a marina, lots of trees and flowers around an oval-shaped lawn.
 I walked to where there was a grove of shrubs and birch trees.
 I kicked back on one of the benches.
-In a city of eighteen million people, I didn’t see another person for the next hour, although a mean-looking black and white cat shuffled past without even giving me a sideways glance.
+In a city of eighteen million people, I didn’t see another person for the next hour, although a mean-looking black and white cat limped past without even giving me a sideways glance.